- The Monograph

 Christian religious education still imposes the past onto the present, so that antisemitic issues remain. "[O]ut of ignorance many pastors and religious educators strip Jesus from his Jewish context and depict that context in false and noxious stereotypes.…The association of Theological Schools in the United States and Canada, the accrediting organization for these institutions [Christian Seminaries and Divinity Schools] does not as of 2011 recommend that candidates studying for the Christian ministry receive formal instruction in how to avoid anti-Jewish preaching and teaching" (A.–J. Levine 2011, p.
 501).
 The theological obsession to replace Jews as the "True Israel" persists in the claim that Christianity supersedes Jewish understanding of the Jewish Scriptures.
 "Supersessionist views are still propounded — not only in homilies but even in documents from the [Catholic] hierarchy" (Boys, p.
 109).
 Even "the reproaches of Israel as slayer of Christ … were until recently part of the Catholic Good Friday liturgy" (Moreschini and Norelli, p.
 138).

 Again, although the term antisemitism first appeared in nineteenth century Germany (Note #13), it should be obvious that one cannot restrict the origin of Jew-hatred to its naming.
-From all shown in this monograph, Jew-hatred was embraced by Gentile Christianity in its earliest days.
+From all shown in this monograph, Jew-hatred was embraced by Gentile Christianity from its earliest days.
 The claim by Malina (p.
 6), "To find anti-Semitism (nineteenth century coinage) in the New Testament is certainly and totally anachronistic," is a bland exoneration of Gentile Christianity's long Jew-hatred history.

 A. T. Davies (1979b, p.
 203): [T]he religion which watered the cultural soil of the West throughout the centuries with its negative myth of Jewish existence was no minor factor in the success of Nazi propaganda, because of its grip on the popular as well as the ecclesiastical mind right down to our own generation. … To dismiss the Christian materials as irrelevant is to defy the immense weight of evidence as well as to support a Christian false consciousness that prevents any serious exploration of Christian responsibility."